darthrellimnad/evergreen-functional-fe-web-app/README.md

 # evergreen-functional-web-app

+FE coding for web applications that interact with remote data and render UI updates on a client device (e.g. "single page app" or "progressive web app") is deceptively difficult (especially if quality is a concern).
+Doing so with plain web standard technologies (HTML, CSS and JS) has proven that anyone can do it and learn it with minimal technological or capital investment.
+You just need a basic computer, text editor, and browser to get started (whether you need a BE or not).

 Here's one way to do it, presented as an abstract idea... no software patents should hamper the accessible web.

 1. Mental model of the FE is a simple system, which is linear, single threaded control flow.
 Our diagram is an SVG, which is evergreen.